What is Metatarsalgia?

 - Excess weight can transfer pressure to your forefoot, contributing to pain symptoms.

 - Certain foot shapes.
 High arches put extra pressure on the metatarsals.
 Having a second toe longer than the first can cause more weight to be shifted to the second metatarsal head.
-Other foot problems such as hammertoe and calluses on the bottom of your feet can put you at a higher risk to develop metatarsalgia.
+Other foot problems such as hammertoe and calluses on the bottom of your feet can put you at a higher risk of developing metatarsalgia.

 - Morton’s Neuroma.
 This condition happens when the tissue around a nerve leads to a toe thickens from irritation or compression.
-This is a noncancerous growth of fibrous tissue around a nerve and causes symptoms that are like metatarsaglia.
+This is a noncancerous growth of fibrous tissue around a nerve and causes symptoms that are like metatarsal.

 - Stress fractures.
-A break in the metatarsal bone that happens with repeated injury or stress.
+A break in the metatarsal bone happens with repeated injury or stress.
 The metatarsal bones are the long bones in your foot that connect your ankle to your toes.

 There are many ways to help ease metatarsalgia pain.

 - Rest.
 Avoid walking, running, or any high-impact activities.
 Elevating your foot will also help.
 You might need to avoid your favorite sport for a while, but you can perform low-impact activities such as bicycling or swimming.

 - Ice.
 Apply ice packs to the affected area for about 20 minutes, 3 – 4 times per day.

 - Pads.
 A metatarsal pad or surgical shoe will help offload the painful part of your foot.